 In Home Care

-In Home Care (IHC) is a flexible form of early childhood education and care where an educator provides care in the child’s home.
-It is restricted to families who can’t access other forms of care.
+In Home Care (IHC) is a flexible form of early childhood education and care where an educator provides care in the child's home.
+It is restricted to families who can't access other types of approved care.

 On this page: